mishogavasheli/Mid_bootcamp_project_Regression/README.md

 ##### 4.1 Round 1 -  Run all models
+###### After running all models we realized that the best model is the "Gradient Boosting Regressor".
+Train: 0.8951, Test: 0.8714

 ##### 4.2 Round 2 - We dropped some columns with low correlation and removed outliers.
  ![alt-text-2](https://github.com/mishogavasheli/Mid_bootcamp_project_Regression/blob/main/Images/111.png "title-2")